val314159/christophergs.github.io/portfolio.md

 	<br>

-	This is a fully responsive, single page web application used by thousands of martial artists to help them actively learn Brazilian Jiu-Jitsu when they are unable to train at the dojo.
+	This is a fully responsive, single page web application used by over 5000 martial artists to help them actively learn Brazilian Jiu-Jitsu when they are unable to train at the dojo.

 	The application is a playable state diagram for the martial art, and required the creation of thousands of move tree